kapouer/url-inspector/README.md

   title of the resource, or filename, or last component of pathname with query

 * description
-  *optional* longer description, without title in it
+  *optional* longer description, without title in it, and only the first line.

 * site
   the name of the site, or the domain name